johnbamberg/johnbamberg.github.io/publications.md

 - Orbits of Sylow subgroups of finite permutation groups,
 Journal of Algebra,
 with Alexander Bors, Alice Devillers, Michael Giudici, Cheryl Praeger, and Gordon Royle. [doi](https://doi.org/10.1016/j.jalgebra.2021.06.017)
+- Synchronising primitive groups of diagonal type exist,
+Bulletin of the London Mathematical Society,
+with Michael Giudici, Jesse Lansdown, Gordon Royle.

 ## Submitted

 - The minimum degree of minimal Ramsey graphs for cliques,
 with Anurag Bishnoi and Thomas Lesgourges.
-- Synchronising primitive groups of diagonal type exist,
-with Michael Giudici, Jesse Lansdown, Gordon Royle.
 - Implications of vanishing Krein parameters on Delsarte designs, with applications in finite geometry,
 with Jesse Lansdown.
 - FinInG: a package for finite incidence geometry,